Archie Lenham

+Early and personal life

+The son of Neil Lenham and grandson of Les Lenham, Archie is believed to be the youngest ever player to play for Eastbourne Cricket Club's First XI when playing against Horsham in the Sussex Premier League in July 2019 at the age of 14.
+His older brother Scott played in the same match.

+He featured as a youngster at the Bunbury Cricket Festival in 2021.

+Career

-The son of Neil Lenham and grandson of Les Lenham, he was the youngest ever player to play for Eastbourne Cricket Club.
-He made his T20 debut for Sussex, aged 16, against Gloucestershire in the 2021 t20 Blast on 11 June 2021 and became the second youngest player ever to play in t20 Blast history after Derbyshire's Hamidullah Qadri.
+Lenham made his T20 debut for Sussex, aged 16, against Gloucestershire in the 2021 t20 Blast on 11 June 2021 and became the second youngest player ever to play in t20 Blast history after Derbyshire's Hamidullah Qadri.
 He also became the first player ever to make his T20 Blast debut who was born after the inception of the tournament.
 He made his List A debut on 23 July 2021, for Sussex in the 2021 Royal London One-Day Cup.
 In August 2021, Lenham was signed for Southern Brave as a replacement for Liam Dawson in the 2021 season of The Hundred.
 Lenham made his first-class debut on 30 August 2021, for Sussex in the 2021 County Championship.

 In January 2023 Lenhman signed a new contract with Sussex.

+International career

+In December 2022 he was selected for the England national under-19 cricket team to play Australia in January 2023 under head coach Michael Yardy.